-- Children with autism learn best visually.
+- Autistic children learn best visually.
 A visual schedule is extremely helpful for most kids.
 Use symbols on the schedule that your child understands (real pictures, real photographs, line drawings, written words).
 See our free course about visuals for more information.
 This will make your life so much easier!

 - Use the visual schedule to show ending something and moving to the next thing.
 Use repetitive language to help with the transition.
 “Look the schedule says we are all finished with breakfast.
 It is time to put the dishes in the sink.
 See here it is on the schedule.”

 - Introduce new things on the visual schedule.
 Prepare your child.
 “Look we get to do something fun tomorrow.
 We are going for a drive to see the ducks after lunch.”